CSIS-iLab/southbound/src/content/about.md

     title: About this publication
     content:
         intro: |-
-          <aside><h4>About CSIS</h4><p>Established in Washington, D.C., over 50 years ago, the Center for Strategic and International Studies (CSIS) is a bipartisan, nonprofit policy research organization dedicated to providing strategic insights and policy solutions to help decisionmakers chart a course toward a better world.
-To learn more about CSIS, visit <a href="https://www.csis.org" class="icon-external" target="_blank" rel="nofollow noreferrer">www.CSIS.org.</a></p></aside>

-          <div><p>This website examines the core principles of Taiwan's New Southbound Policy, Taiwan's whole-of-government effort to enhance its regional integration and promote peaceful development across the Indo-Pacific.
+          This website examines the core principles of Taiwan's New Southbound Policy, Taiwan's whole-of-government effort to enhance its regional integration and promote peaceful development across the Indo-Pacific.
 The website has been designed to serve as a digital companion to <a href="https://www.csis.org/analysis/new-southbound-policy" class="icon-external" target="_blank" rel="nofollow noreferrer">The New Southbound Policy: Deepening Taiwan's Regional Integration</a>, a comprehensive report published by CSIS in January 2018.
 Much has happened since the report was published.
-For this website, the authors have compiled new information regarding the policy and updated many of the graphics found in the original report.
-Further additions will be made as new information or data becomes available.</p></div>
+For this website, the authors have compiled new information regarding themodified about policy and updated many of the graphics found in the original report.
+Further additions will be made as new information or data becomes available.

   authors:
     index: 3